mpvginde/lumi-containers/anemoi-experimental/readme.md

 #### Alternative short term plan
 Start from a minimal container, do essentially everything in a virtual environment, then progresively move things from environment into container.

+Currently:

+One can build the proto-container with `build_proto.sh`, then install anemoi-training in a virtual environment with `install_venv_in_container.sh`.
+[Installation seems to proceed correctly.
+Trying out anemoi-training inside the container remains to be done.]

 ### Open issues